Semiramis: Other ancient traditions

 Armenian tradition portrays Semiramis negatively, possibly because of a victorious military campaign she waged against them.
 One of the most popular legends in Armenian tradition involves Semiramis and an Armenian king, Ara the Handsome.
 According to that legend, Semiramis had fallen in love with the handsome Armenian King Ara and asked him to marry her.
 When he refused, in her passion she gathered the armies of Assyria and marched against Armenia.

 During the battle Semiramis was victorious, but Ara was slain despite her orders to capture him alive.
 This legend continues that to avoid continuous warfare with the Armenians, Semiramis, who they alleged was a sorceress, took his body and prayed to deities to raise Ara from the dead.
-When the Armenians advanced to avenge their leader, she disguised one of her lovers as Ara and spread the rumor that the deities had brought Ara back to life, reportedly, convincing the Armenians not to continue the war.
+When the Armenians advanced to avenge their leader, she disguised one of her lovers as Ara and spread the rumor that the deities had brought Ara back to life, reportedly convincing the Armenians not to continue the war.

+According to John of Antioch (Historian), Ctesias wrote that Semiramis buried some of her lovers alive.

 In one persistent tradition in this vein, the prayers of Semiramis are successful and Ara returns to life.
 During the nineteenth century, it was reported that a village called Lezk, near Van in Turkey, traditionally held that it was the location of the resurrection of Ara.

+In paragraph XXII of Julius Caesar, Suetonius also mentioned her in a response to Caesar's statement that in the future senators would be submissive to his pleasure, writing "One of the senators observing, sarcastically: "That will not be very easy for a woman to do," he jocosely replied, "Semiramis formerly reigned in Assyria, and the Amazons possessed great part of Asia."

+Procopius wrote that asphalt was Semiramis's pride.

+According to Hyginus, Semiramis killed her husband Ninus, and when she lost her horse, she threw herself on the pyre.
+Pliny the Elder wrote that Semiramis once fell in love with a horse and married it.

+Semiramis is said by Plutarch to have prepared a great tomb for herself, with an inscription reading "Whatsoever king finds himself in need of money may break into this monument and take as much as he wishes."
+When Darius the Great broke into her tomb, however, he found no money, but instead another inscription: "if you were not a wicked man with an insatiate greed for money, you would not be disturbing the places where the dead are laid."